 Studied extensively by the University of Texas and Memorial Sloan Kettering Cancer Center, the bright yellow-orange earthy tasting Asian spice commonly found in curry is now a well-known cancer preventing food.

-These groundbreaking studies found that turmeric might just be one of the most effective common ingredients in the world for keeping you healthy and cancer-free.
-If you’re still are not convinced, then keep reading to discover for yourself the top five health benefits of this cancer-fighting rhizome (root).
+These groundbreaking studies found that the turmeric rhizome (root) might just be one of the most effective common ingredients in the world for keeping you healthy and cancer-free.
+If you’re still are not convinced, then keep reading to discover for yourself the top five health benefits of turmeric for cancer prevention.

 1. Powerful Medicinal Properties